hochwagenlab/ChIPseq_functions/README.md

   /scratch/$USER.
 These will eventually be consolidated along with
   the above .txt into ChIPseq_Pipeline_$JOBID1.out where $JOBID1 is the
   ID of the first job initiated from within the job.

+## FOR TROUBLESHOOTING
+If you get a job that has issues running, it may not consolidate all output files into a single document.
+If this is the case, follow these rules to begin troubleshooting:
+1) Check the file /scratch/$USER/MACS2_pipeline_$CHIP.txt.
+It will tell
+   you all of the jobs that ran for this pipeline run as a colon-separated list.
+2) For each job, just type: less /scratch/$USER/*[insert JobID here]* to
+   see what might have gone wrong.
+These may be called:
+       - Bowtie_$JOBID.out
+       - MACS2_FE_$JOBID.out
+       - ChIPseq_closing_$JOBID.out

 ## NEW FEATURES
 - Bowtie_B3.sbatch automatically checks for a file in both zipped and